-The TRC will be a stepping stone on the path to increased technical engagement–from the general community to TSG to TRC to Editorial Board.
-Representation from consortium members provides an additional incentive for consortium membership.
+The TRC will be a step on the path to increased technical engagement–from the general community, TSGs, TRC members, and Editorial Board.
+Representation from Consortium members provides an additional incentive for Consortium membership.

-- reviewing specification cookbook entries, technical registry entries, and implementation notes; and
+- Reviewing specification cookbook entries, technical registry entries, and implementation notes

 - Ex Officio:

 - The IIIF Editors

 - One (non-editor) chair of each current TSG (to be decided by the TSG, if needed, with a preference for increasing organizational and other diversity where possible)